-Tuolumne County Health Department 20111 Cedar North, Sonora, CA 95327 (209) 533-7415 If you want your child to be exempt from physical examinations at school, file a written statement annually with the school refusing such an exam.
-However, when there is a good reason to believe that your child is suffering from a recognized contagious or infectious disease, he/she may be sent home and shall not be permitted to return to school until the contagious or infectious disease does not exist.
-[EC 49451; PPRA]
+Tuolumne County Health Department 20111 Cedar North, Sonora, CA 95327 (209) 533-7415

+There are some screenings that may happen at school.
+If you do not want your child to have any, or all, of these screenings, give the school a written letter annually specifying which screenings you are denying consent for.
+If your child has had screenings outside of school, you may also submit a certificate verifying they have been done.
+When there is a good reason to believe that your child is suffering from a recognized contagious or infectious disease, he/she may be sent home and shall not be permitted to return to school until the contagious or infectious disease does not exist [EC 49450, 49451; PPRA]